 Presets may be created for any licensed inputs, even if the SFP module for an input is not plugged into its respective socket at the time.
 This makes it easy to swap SFP input modules without having to recreate presets after the insertion or removal of an SFP module.
-Note that if a licensed SFP module is not detected, such as when one is removed to be swapped, its monitoring inputs will be muted.
+Note that if a licensed SFP module is not detected, such as when one is removed to be swapped, its monitoring

+- inputs will be muted.
 Likewise, if the required license has not been entered for an SFP module that is inserted, its monitoring inputs will also be muted.
-Refer to the Licenses section in this chapter to install software licenses.

-- 2. System Clock Reference: There must be a system clock reference for monitoring to take place.
+Refer to the Licenses section in this chapter to install software licenses. - System Clock Reference: There must be a system clock reference for monitoring to take place.
 Select a reference from the pull down list.
 The best choice is a stable, always present clock source locked to house sync.
 Second to that, use the selected input as the clock.
 Generally speaking, Internal is not the best choice. - 3.
 Speaker Delay: If desired, an audio delay may be inserted ahead of the monitor speakers.
 This delay may range from 0 to 170 mS. Typically, delay is used to align the monitored audio with a video monitored signal. - 4.
 Input Selection: Audio from any of the input sources may be applied to the monitoring scheme in any way.
 For example, you may have 6 channels from an SDI stream, along with 2 AES channels, and along with 2 analog channels assigned your choice of meters.
 A Preset Input/Output Matrix is provided on the lower right side of the screen to allow you to assign each channel.
 Simply select each input source, one at a time, and then check the boxes in the Matrix to apply each input channel number to a metered channel number.
 They do not have to be applied in any specific order.
 The order of assignment should be chosen to make it easy for the operator to understand.
 If there are more than 8 channels in a source, the desired group of 8 can also be selected from the box in the lower left of the screen. - 5.
 Autofill Selection: If you simply want to map all 8 input channels to all 8 meters in the same order, click the Autofill button.
 The Preset Input/Output Matrix will automatically fill out.
 To remove all mapping, click the Reset button that is adjacent to the Autofill button. - 6.
-Cluster Definition and Naming: Channel Clusters are a series of channels that are all associated with monitoring the same signal.
-For example, a Stereo Cluster consists of two channels that together monitor a stereo signal.
-A Surround 5.1 Cluster consists of 6 channels that together monitor a 5.1 surround sound signal.
-Clicking a Cluster Info box opens a Cluster selection box.
+Monitoring Fewer than the Maximum Number of Channels: There can be times when it would be more appropriate to monitor fewer than the maximum number of channels that the iAM-SUM is capable or monitoring.
+For example, you may only need an iAM-SUM16 to monitor only 8 channels, or an iAM-SUM32 to monitor only 8 or 16 channels.
+To do this, create a Preset that maps only the needed channels to the display and outputs.
+This will de-clutter the screen, only showing the needed channels.